 Builds and fosters relationships with a network of community providers of a variety of services and resources, including local shelters, mental health providers, and other housing services programs.

 Qualifications, Experience and Abilities

-- Demonstrates cultural sensitivity and perspective, as well as respect for the client’s individualized and client-focused care and privacy.
+Demonstrates cultural sensitivity and perspective, as well as respect for the client’s individualized and client-focused care.